die-net/bench-httpd/README.md

     -enable-https
         Enabling listening on port 443 for HTTPS connections and fetching of Let's Encrypt certificates -hostnames string
-        A comma-separated whitelist of hostnames to try asking Let's Encrypt for a TLS cert (unset = any) -listen string
+        A comma-separated allowlist of hostnames to try asking Let's Encrypt for a TLS cert (unset = any) -listen string
         [IP]:port to listen for HTTP connections. (default ":80")